Kendrick Lamar Accepts Pulitzer…Hip-Hop Was Long Overdue

-Grammy nominated rap artist and modern-day poet Kendrick Lamar won the 2018 Pulitzer Prize for Music last month.
+Grammy nominated rap artist and modern-day poet Kendrick Lamar accepted the 2018 Pulitzer Prize for Music today.
 Lamar won the elusive prize for his 2017 chart-topping album, DAMN.

 K-Dot, as Lamar is also known, has been nominated for a Grammy three times, but has never won.
 This year, DAMN. fell to another monster of an album, Bruno Mars’ 24K Magic, in the “Album of the Year” category.